Dakshineswar metro station: Rail

 It is directly connected with Dakshineswar railway station, a station on Calcutta chord link.

 Ferry

-The station is connected to ferry also through Ma Bhabatarini Jetty Ghat, which is around 350 metres away from the station.
+The station is connected to ferry also through Ma Bhabotarini Jetty Ghat, which is around 350 metres away from the station.
 Ferry routes towards Uttarpara, Belur Math, Bagbazar, Howrah, Shipping Corporation Ghat (near Millennium Park) and Chandpal Ghat are available.

+Proposed Expansion

+Metro Railway plans to extend the platform and viaduct of Dakshineswar metro station by ~90 m via erection of two new pillars beyond the current length to facilitate a crossover so the trains can switch tracks in order to increase the frequency of services to the Noapara-Dakshineswar stretch.